 Attend one or more of these events to explore DMACC and your future.

 Discover DMACC Days gives you the chance to experience DMACC first hand.
 High school students are encouraged to come spend a morning or evening with us, learn about programs, financial aid, student life and take a tour.

 Career Discovery Days

 Get a taste of various career fields before you enter college.
-High schoolers and their parents are encouraged to attend these free events.
+High schoolers and their parents are encouraged to attend these events.

 Take a Tour